-We talk to Eve Canavan who suffered from postpartum psychosis and how she used her experience to advise EastEnders on the Stacey Branning storyline to raise awareness about maternal mental health issues
+We talk to Eve Canavan who had postpartum psychosis and how she used her experience to advise EastEnders on their storyline to raise awareness about it.

 Tell us about your experience

 From the day Joe was born, it was obvious I was very unwell.
 Within an hour of giving birth, my brain felt like it was shutting down and instead of feeling joy about having a baby, I felt scared of him.
 Once we were discharged, my feelings got worse.
 I couldn’t be near Joe on my own.
 I started to experience vivid hallucinations of being trapped.

 My husband John took me to the doctors for six weeks - sometimes twice a day.
 But no doctor knew how to treat me.
 After scouring the internet and talking to the Association of Postnatal Illness, it was John who found out about specialist Mother and Baby Units (MBUs) for women with severe perinatal mental illness after having a baby.
 It was obvious I needed to be in one but our local doctors hadn’t heard of them and didn’t know how to refer me.
 John found out there was one in Nottingham where his parents lived so when Joe was six weeks old, and I was at my worst, we travelled 200 miles to John’s parents.

 Once in Nottingham, my hallucinations became worse and I told John I wanted to die.
 He called Psychiatric Outpatients at the hospital and demanded that I was assessed.
 I was finally diagnosed with postpartum psychosis and admitted to the MBU…which is where I started my recovery.
 I should have been in an MBU from the day Joe was born.

 You can read more about Eve's experience here.